asternaut/slc-housing-dashboard-2/README.md

 * ~~Define MSA in graph title~~
 * ~~Take out pie chart~~
 * ~~Add 60% AMI on the home price graph and rename and copy text from Sean~~
-* Pie chart of rent v own
+* ~~ Pie chart of rent v own ~~
 * ~~check one more time for comma~~
+* Delete footer with logos and names
+* Add cost-burdened and severely cost-burdened to calculator
+* Research speeding up shiny
+* Try to remove packages and only add back ones that are neccessary

 ### Daniel
 * ~~Work with Comms to update images~~